From an event calculator to conference management software, here’s our pick of the best conference management tools for associations and academics.

 IFTTT (pronounced to rhyme with “thrift”) cuts out repetitive conference tasks

 IFTTT (aka If This Then That) gets your apps and devices talking to each other.
-It’s a great event planning tool for academics who find themselves spending time on repetitive tasks.
+It’s a great event planning tool for conference managers who find themselves spending time on repetitive tasks.

 Academic conference planners can use the free tool to create chains of simple conditional statements known as “recipes”.
 These triggers set off corresponding tasks — so you don’t have to.
-For example, you could use IFTTT to do things like get a notification everytime someone Tweets your conference hashtag or email your committee meeting notes to a shared Google Drive folder.
-So get exploring and free up your time to work on other aspects of your conference.
+For example, you could use IFTTT to do things like get a notification every time someone Tweets your conference hashtag or email your committee meeting notes to a shared Google Drive folder.
+So get exploring and free up your time to work on other aspects of your conferences.

 IFTTT — the best conference management tool for automating repetitive tasks.

-Super Planner helps you do the catering maths
+Super Planner helps you and your team do the catering maths

 Super Planner — the best conference management tool for crunching your numbers.